mfornos/awesome-microservices/README.md

 - [Ansible](http://www.ansible.com/) - Radically simple IT automation platform that makes your applications and systems easier to deploy.
 - [Chef](https://www.chef.io/chef/) - Automate how you build, deploy, and manage your infrastructure.
+- [Packer](https://packer.io/) - Tool for creating identical machine images for multiple platforms from a single source configuration.
 - [Puppet](https://puppetlabs.com/) - From provisioning bare metal & launching containers to new ways to manage infrastructure as code.

 ## Deployment and Continuous Integration